aiijazfatima/dev-heatwave-genai-ecommerce/create-compute/create-compute.md

-# Create Linux Compute Instance
+# Create a Compute Instance

 ## Introduction

-Oracle Cloud Infrastructure Compute lets you provision and manage compute hosts, known as instances .
+Oracle Cloud Infrastructure Compute lets you provision and manage compute hosts, known as instances.
 You can create instances as needed to meet your compute and application requirements.
 After you create an instance, you can access it securely from your computer or cloud shell.

 **Create Linux Compute Instance**